2025 ASEAN Para Games: Sports

+Closing ceremony

+The closing ceremony of the 2025 ASEAN Para Games was held on 20 January 2026 at 80th Birthday Stadium.
+The APSF flag was handed over to Malaysia, the host country of the 2027 edition.

 Participating National Paralympic Committees

-All eleven National Paralympic Committee (NPC) members of the Southeast Asian Games Federation (SEAGF) are expected to take part in the games.
+All eleven National Paralympic Committee (NPC) members of the Southeast Asian Games Federation (SEAGF) were expected to take part in the games.

-Since its debut in 2003, Timor-Leste will participate for the first time as a full ASEAN member state, with its official access to the association expected in 2025.
+Since its debut in 2003, Timor-Leste will participate for the first time as a full ASEAN member state, with its official accession to the association occurring in 2025.

+Cambodia withdrew from the ASEAN Para Games due to "unforeseen circumstances".
+It previously entered 103 athletes in 12 sports.
+Cambodia also withdrew from the 2025 SEA Games last month, a move linked to the 2025 Cambodian–Thai border crisis.

 Numbers in parentheses indicate the number of athletes representing in each NPC.